-To mitigate catastrophic risk that is not covered by the Consortium and the remaining entities located outside Spain, specific reinsurance coverage is contracted.
+To mitigate catastrophic risk specific reinsurance coverage is contracted.
 Additionally, there are reports that define the catastrophic exposure to which the Company is exposed, to estimate the scope of losses should a catastrophic event occur.
 Catastrophic risk underwriting is done based on the above information, the economic capital available, as well as the reinsurance mitigation capacity contracted.

-Through its Reinsurance Department, the Company is responsible for correctly identifying the appropriate level of risk transfer for its previously-defined risk limits, and for defining/designing the types of reinsurance agreements based on its risk profile.
+Through its Reinsurance Area, the Company is responsible for correctly identifying the appropriate level of risk transfer for its previously-defined risk limits, and for defining/designing the types of reinsurance agreements based on its risk profile.